Hey everyone, and welcome to PT Pioneer.

 Job style comes into play when looking at income prospects.

 It’s simply the nature of your employment or business to earn an income.

 Those are employment, self-employment, and freelancing/independent contracting.

-With employment, you’re working as hired labor for an organization or company on a full-time or part-time basis.
+With employment, you’re working as hired labor for an organization or company full-time or part-time.

-This includes having a fixed income and some employment benefits such as a facilitated 401k, medical and dental insurance.
+This includes having a fixed income and some employment benefits such as a facilitated 401k and medical and dental insurance.

 Being an employee, while beneficial in many ways, also presents the lowest potential income on average.

 So overall, being a hired employee will have a generally lower payoff but a much easier, secure, and manageable income experience.

 This is essentially the same as employment, with the difference being you are hiring yourself and paying yourself a salary.

 You’re also responsible for establishing and setting up the corporate structure of your business, which comes with a lot of admin and expenses.